Huang-CL/Magrathea/README.md

 ## What is this repository for? ##

-A planet structure code which considers the case of fully differentiated interiors with a terrestrial bulk composition.
+A planet structure code which considers the case of fully differentiated interiors.
-The code integrates the hydrostatic equation inside out.
+The code integrates the hydrostatic equation in order to shoot for the correct planet radius givent the mass in each layer.
-Given the mass of each layer, the code iterates the center pressure in order to shoot for the correct planet radius.
+The code returns the pressure, temperature, density, phase, and radius at steps of enclosed mass.
-The code support 4 layers in maximum.
-Iron, Rocky, Ice, and ideal gas.
+The code support 4 layers: core, mantle, hydrosphere, and atmosphere.
+Each layer has a phase diagram with equations of state chosen for each phase.
-The code was initially developed by Chenliang Huang and David R. Rice at UNLV starting in 2017.
+The code was developed by Chenliang Huang and David R. Rice at UNLV starting in 2017.

 ## How do I get set up? ##